 In many cases irrigation reservoirs don’t have much in the way of natural plant life, which in turn means they also have poor biodiversity within them.
-Nutrient levels can therefore be high and although this may help with the growth of the plants that are watered it can also lead to aggressive algal blooms.
+Nutrient levels can therefore be high and although this may help with the growth of the plants that are watered, it can also lead to aggressive algal blooms.

 These algal blooms can choke pumping systems, be a health hazard to operators on the land and can also allow other types of fungus to form, which can be very harmful to the plants being watered.
 So, to improve growth it can only make sense to make sure that the water used from your irrigation reservoir is as algal free as possible.

-Some farms will attempt to cover the reservoir in an attempt to keep out the light that helps fuel the algal growth.
+Some farms will cover the reservoir in an attempt to keep out the light that helps fuel the algal growth.
 Unfortunately, this in turn brings about high water temperatures and stagnated water conditions, which can lead to a flourishing growth of harmful bacteria and other micro-organisms that are not good for crops.

 Oxygen saturation is another method of algae control but requires vast amounts of aeration and running costs can be extremely high.
 Generating enough oxygen within the entire water column to cope with algal blooms is extremely demanding and not cost effective.